Lawsuit: Blytheville police crushed man’s windpipe, leaving him comatose

 An incident report WREG obtained indicates police were called after Warren had knocked at multiple homes in the middle of the night.
 In one case, the report claims he had tried to push his way into a woman's house.

+Tonia Daniel, who lives next door to the house, said she believes Warren had meant to come to her house as he's done before to rest and get a drink of water.

+"He would come here to rest and he would knock on the door.
+He knocked on the wrong door unfortunately," Daniel said.

-Warren ran from officers, before police said they attempted to use an arm bar to restrain him.
+Warren ran from an officer before police said they attempted to use an arm bar to restrain him.
 Officers also stated Warren was tackled and that drive stuns were used on him.

 He was charged with public intoxication, fleeing on foot and failure to submit to arrest.